f-t-s/al-folio/_projects/cgd.markdown

 In the original GAN, the function $$\Phi$$ would then be given as $$\Phi(\mathcal{G},\mathcal{D}) = \mathbb{E}_{z \sim \mathcal{P}}[\log(\mathcal{D}(z))] + \mathbb{E}_{z \sim \mathcal{G}}[\log\left(1 - \mathcal{D}(z)\right)]$$.
 We observe that in this case the mixed derivative $$D_{xy}^2 f(x,y) = (D_{x}X) D_{XY}^2\Phi (D_{y} Y)^{\top}$$ is well behaved, since only one derivative falls onto each $$X$$ and $$Y$$.
 The "pure" second derivatives $$D_{xx}^2 f$$ and $$D_{yy}^2 f$$ however require second order regularity of $$X$$ or $$Y$$.
-Thus, instead of than requiring second order regularity, the bilinear approximation fully exploits the first order regularity present in many competitive optimization problems.
+Thus, instead of requiring second order regularity, the bilinear approximation fully exploits the first order regularity present in many competitive optimization problems.

 ### Does it work?

 #### Gaussian mixture GAN

-As a first experiment, we tried deploying CGD to a simple GAN fitting a bimodal Gaussian mixture.
+As a first experiment, we tried using CGD on GAN fitting a bimodal Gaussian mixture.
 While this is obviously a simple problem that can be solved with a variety of algorithms, it has the advantage that it lends itself to an easy visualization.
 With many of the existing methods we observed a strong cycling behavior with generator and discriminator chasing each other between the two modes.
 In contrast, throughout all step sizes that we tried, CGD seemed to show initial cycling behavior followed by a rapid splitting on the two modes that stayed stable throughout the experiment. *We emphasize that the other methods surely could be made work on this problem with the right hyperparameters.
 The main point of interest of these experiments is the sudden splitting of mass observed when using CGD*.